The People Principles

-Let’s admit it.
-Every workplace is fundamentally about people.
+Let’s admit it already: Every workplace is fundamentally about people.
 Sure, we need information systems and technology and supply chains and metrics.
 Improvement in these areas is a good thing.
 But these are the inanimate aspects of work.
 The real heart and mind of every organization are found in its people.
-People are what differentiate organizations from one another, how they think, act, treat fellow employees and customers, etc.
+People are what differentiates organizations from one another, how they think, act, treat fellow employees and customers, etc.

 You THINK you know the right approach or the right answer, and maybe you do.
 But if you want to engage and empower people, skip the statements and start asking questions.
 Go from “here’s what I think” to “what do YOU think?”